asokratis/python-currency-anywhere/README.md

 * **datelist**: Date list where each date is in YYYY-MM-DD format.
 Used for retrieving exchange rate within the time points specified in date list.
 If not specified, uses today's date **[1]**.
 * **currencynamelist**: Currency name list where each currency name represents a wildcard for matching any currencies from currency dictionary found within [currency configurations](currency_configurations.py)
 * **symbollist**: Currency symbol list where each currency symbol must match to any currency symbols from currency dictionary found within [currency configurations](currency_configurations.py) (case insensitive)
-* **basecurrency**: Currency base for calculating the exchange rate represented as currency code.
+* **basecurrency**: Currency base for calculating the exchange rate represented as currency symbol.
 * **amount**: The amount to be converted from the base currency.
 Amount can be between the values of one hundredth to one million and is rounded to the nearest hundredth.
 * **daysinterval**: Determines the number of consecutive days from parameter datelist for retrieving exchange rate within those dates.
 In order for daysinterval to take effect, only one date should be specified in datelist.